Certiport test accommodations

 How to apply for accommodations

-- Accommodations can be requested online using the Reasonable Adjustments Request System.
+- Accommodations can be requested online using the Reasonable Adjustments Request System (RARS).
 This is a secure, online system for requesting accommodations and submitting your supporting documentation.
+You should review the user guide for the RARS system before creating an account and submitting a request:

 - If you are a first-time user of the Reasonable Adjustments Request System, you will need to create a new account.
 When creating an account, please use the same username as your Certiport profile and then establish a password.
 If you do not have a Certiport profile yet, please do that first.